 ACDA's entitlement program budgets are approved by the City of Albany Common Council.
 ACDA practices zero-based budgeting whereby expected income is fully budgeted for expenditure.
-Typically approximately 80% of expenditures are for program and project related purposes.
-The three year lead grant budget was set in place and approved by HUD during their award process in 2016 and during 2019 extended for one year to 2020.
-As part of the \$3 million grant ACDA must provide lead match of \$750,000.
+Typically, approximately 80% - 85% of expenditures are for program and project related purposes.
+The three-year lead grant budget known as Lead 2016 was set in place and approved by HUD during their award process in 2016.
+The Lead 2016 grant was closed out during 2020.
+During 2020 ACDA was awarded a \$3.5 million Lead 2020 grant due to run from December 2020 through the succeeding 42 months.
+Lead grants entail match funds.
+Match funds are mainly provided through CDBG covered lead put-back costs and salaries and fringe benefits of personnel working on the lead grant but not covered by the lead grant.